pjainish/pjainish/README.md

 The best projects happen when smart people get together and start asking "what if we tried...?"

+## When I'm Not Building AI Things

+You'll probably find me on a climbing a rock, out for a coffee, or enjoying classic cinema.
+But honestly, my curiosity doesn't take much of a break – I love diving into cognitive science, computational neuroscience, physics, and psychology.
+There's something beautiful about how these fields connect to what we're doing in AI.

+At my core, I'm just someone who's endlessly curious about how everything works – from neural networks to actual neurons, from algorithms to the physics that makes it all possible.
+It all feeds back into better solutions somehow.

-Drop me a line at [this email](mailto:jainish.1284.jp@gmail.com) if you want to explore some ideas together!
+Drop me a line at [this email](mailto:jainish.1284.jpjp@gmail.com) if you want to explore some ideas together!